-If you’re making a product using wood or paper, and want to be able to say that the source of your material is traceable and from a sustainable source, you'll need Forest Stewardship Council® (FSC®) or Programme for the Endorsement of Forest Certification (PEFC) Chain of Custody certification.
+If you’re making a product using wood or paper, and want to be able to say that the source of your material is traceable and responsibly managed, you'll need Forest Stewardship Council® (FSC®) or Programme for the Endorsement of Forest Certification (PEFC) Chain of Custody certification.

-The effort is worth it, though, as Chain of Custody (COC) certification demonstrates your commitment to sustainability; by becoming certified, your customers can be sure your material comes from certified forests or other controlled sources.
+Chain of Custody certification demonstrates your commitment to sustainability; by becoming certified, your customers can be sure your material comes from certified forests or other controlled sources.

 You’ll be able to label your products using some of the most well known logos in the industry and promote your certified status on letterheads, in email footers, on your website and on sales documents.

 You’ll need certain procedures in place, trained staff and records of purchases and sales of certified material.
 Find out more about how to get Chain of Custody certified and access our resources.

 We’re here to ensure the application and certification process is as smooth as possible for you.
 You’ll be allocated one expert Certification Officer who will be with you for the whole journey —from completing your application form, to receiving continued support throughout the certification process and finally getting your certificate.

 As well as seeing you through the process of COC certification, we can also provide timber legality verification and due diligence systems for compliance with the EU Timber Regulation.

 Take the next steps